OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-19.md

 ## 1 Samuel 19:6

-Saul listened to the voice of Jonathan, and Saul vowed, “As the Lord lives, David shall not be put to death.”
+Saul heeded Jonathan’s words and made an oath, “As surely as the Lord lives, David shall not be put to death.”

 ## 1 Samuel 19:7